Facebook Pixel Transfer, Non-degree and Licensure Seeking Students and Graduates | Western Kentucky University

 Transfer, Non-degree and Licensure Seeking Students and Graduates

-2. Contact the Department of Counseling and Student Affairs by emailing the CMHC Program Coordinator with the information noted below.
+1. Contact the Department of Counseling and Student Affairs by emailing the CMHC Program Coordinator with the information noted below.
 (See https://www.wku.edu/csa/staff/index.php for faculty contact information.)
-You should only contact the department after having received a response from the respective state board regarding what courses and/or degree.
+You should only contact the program coordinator after having received a response from the respective state board regarding what courses and/or degree.

-2. Attachments including (a) documentation from the Boardnoting the specific courses or degree that is required; (b) official transcript/s; (c) a resume that documents your school counseling-related employment including name of school/s, date/s of hire, and role/s; and (d) if employed as a School Counselor within the last 5 years, a brief letter of recommendation from your immediate supervisor.
+2. Include the following attachments including (a) documentation from the Board noting the specific courses or degree that is required; (b) official transcript/s; (c) a resume that documents your school counseling-related employment including name of school/s, date/s of hire, and role/s; and (d) if employed as a School Counselor within the last 5 years, a brief letter of recommendation from your immediate supervisor.

-1. Upon completing step #3 above, refer to the “CMHC Fall Cohort” document under Planned Programs at https://www.wku.edu/counseling/cmhc.php to decipher when the courses that you are required to take are offered.
+2. Referring to the “CMHC Fall Cohort” document under Planned Programs at https://www.wku.edu/counseling/cmhc.php to decipher when the courses that you are required to take are offered.
 Check “Schedule of Classes” on Topnet for specific day/time offerings.
 Email the assigned instructor of your preferred section to request permission to enroll.
-They will need to manually register you and are not obligated to enroll additional students especially if the course is already at an enrollment cap.
+They will need to manually register you and are not obligated to enroll additional students especially if the course has already met the enrollment cap.

-3. The Department of Counseling and Student Affairs requires a grade of B or better in the following 5 courses (or course equivalent if taken at another university) in order to register for CNS 591 Practicum and CNS 596 Internship: CNS 554, CNS 555, CNS 558, CNS 559, and CNS 560.
+5. The Department of Counseling and Student Affairs requires a grade of B or better in the following 5 courses (or course equivalent if taken at another university) in order to register for CNS 591 Practicum and CNS 596 Internship: CNS 554, CNS 555, CNS 558, CNS 559, and CNS 560.
 See Course Offerings for a description of these courses.
-A grade of B or better is required in the Practicum course (or equivalent) in order to register for CNS 596 CMHC MCFC Internship.
+A grade of B or better is required in all clinical courses; grades in these courses are based upon both academic and professional criteria (i.e., fit for the profession as deemed by faculty observation and documentation).

 If you are a graduate of any of the Department’s Counseling programs and are seeking licensure or credentialing in another state, and need verification of your degree, curriculum and/or practicum and internship hours, please follow the steps below: